-Nuclear imaging is an advanced specialty area of radiology that uses a small amount of radioactive material to visualize, diagnose, and treat different diseases.
+Nuclear imaging is an advanced speciality armour area of radiology that uses a small amount of radioactive material to visualize, diagnose, and treat different diseases.
 Manntej Sra, MD, a board-certified radiologist, and the team of radiology experts at Sun Radiology, provide a variety of nuclear imaging tests ranging from cardiac stress tests to neurological imaging.
 They have four convenient locations in Peoria, Phoenix, and Glendale, Arizona.
 Call your nearest office or schedule your appointment online today.

 Several diagnostic imaging studies, such as X-rays and CT scans, use radiation to create images of the inside of your body.

 Nuclear imaging also uses radiation, but instead of the scanning device emitting radiation into your body, your radiologist injects a radioactive substance into your bloodstream or gives you medicine to ingest.

 When the radioactive substance travels through your body, your radiologist uses scanning devices to track it, which provides information about how your different body systems are functioning.

 Sun Radiology offers a comprehensive range of nuclear imaging tests, including:

 Nuclear imaging studies are incredibly informative.
 They can help your doctor identify the best treatments to address heart issues such as coronary artery disease and neurological problems like Alzheimer’s disease and seizures.

 Nuclear imaging studies vary.
 In most cases, you don’t need to prepare, although you should drink plenty of water to stay hydrated and you may need to fast for several hours before your appointment.

 It’s also important to bear in mind that some nuclear imaging tests are completed during a short visit to Sun Radiology, but others may take place over several hours or days.